lucasle68-git/danone-sustainable-nutrition-bi/calculated_fields.md

 **Formula (conceptual):** identical structure to *Resource Dependency Risk* but interpreted at the macroeconomic-strategy level rather than the supply-chain-risk level.

-**Rationale:** Higher scores indicate vulnerability to commodity shocks and inadequate economic diversification — both red flags for long-term partnership viability.
+**Rationale:** Higher scores indicate vulnerability to commodity shocks and inadequate economic diversification, both red flags for long-term partnership viability.

 ---

 ## 5. Sustainable Nutrition Opportunity Index *(primary KPI)*

-**Purpose:** The composite the entire dashboard is built around — a single number expressing where Danone should look first.
+**Purpose:** The composite the entire dashboard is built around, a single number expressing where Danone should look first.

 **Formula (conceptual):**
 ```